-To stand out from the crowd you, the artist, must develop your own unique signature style.
+To stand out from the crowd you must develop your own unique signature style.
 Your art is your brand and in that sense, it should be instantly recognizable.
-That process starts with the basics.
-This post will show you how to find your drawing style.
+That process starts with the basics of drawing and in this post, I’ll show you how to find your drawing style.

 - Choose Your Subject

 - Choose Your Drawing Medium